mikevitelli/rememberDat/README.md

 ## Description

 RememberDat is a Nostalgia engine that generates sweet, sweet dopamine through memories and media.
 Users will get a “blast from the past” through music, news articles, photos/memes, games, and aesthetic UI.
-This is a fullstack application hosted on Heroku.

 [Live Demo](https://remember-dat.herokuapp.com/)